the-turing-way/the-turing-way/chapters/continuous_integration.md

 os: windows
 ```

-It is possible to build and test a project on multiple operating systems.
-This will be not be discussed here as this presents and extra level of complexity and will not be needed in most cases for research, but it is discussed later *aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaadddddddd link*.
+It is possible to build and test a project on multiple operating systems and against multiple versions of a programming language.
+This will be not be discussed here as this presents and extra level of complexity and will not be needed in most cases for research, but it is discussed [later](#Testing_a_project_against_multiple_versions_of_a_programming_language).

+<a name="Programming_language"></a>
 #### Programming language

 Specify the programming language to run your project with using the language keyword, and specify which version of the language to use.
 So for python2.7 this would look like: